hugues31/coinnect/README.md

 ![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)

 Coinnect is a Rust library aiming to provide a complete access to REST APIs for various crypto-currencies exchanges.
-Currently only Poloniex is supported but other exchanges will be added soon.
+Currently only Poloniex and Kraken are supported but other exchanges will be added soon.
 All methods consume HTTPS api.
 The purpose of this crate is not to stream data (you should use websocket/FIX in that case).

 The project is dual licensed under the terms of the Apache License, Version 2.0, and the MIT License.

 **WARNING:**  This library is highly experimental at the moment.
 Please do not invest what you can't afford to loose.
 This is a personal project, I can not be held responsible for the library malfunction, which can lead to a loss of money.

 ### Exchange support:
 - [x] Poloniex